 - Commercial potential the degree to which the proposed technology demonstrates both technology progress and market interest, extent to which the proposed technology will result in a commercially successful product and/or company, extent to which the proposed technology can be successfully commercialized in a reasonable timeframe, and degree to which the team demonstrates their understanding of the target audience and the problem solved by the successful commercialization of their technology. - Challenges mitigated the extent to which the applicant understands the challenges they will face to commercialize their technology, including competitors.
-This sub criterion also includes the soundness of the strategies and methods that will be used to mitigate barriers. - Fit with DOE program offices the extent to which the proposed technology aligns with the missions of DOE program offices. - Learning Impact the extent to which the team demonstrates their interest to learn from EIC Training Cohort 21 participation and share gained knowledge with others at their DOE National Laboratory or DOE plant or site to create greater interest in technology commercialization. - Reasonable budget plan the reasonableness of the overall funding plan to participate in the EIC Training Cohort.
+This sub criterion also includes the soundness of the strategies and methods that will be used to mitigate barriers. - Fit with DOE program offices the extent to which the proposed technology aligns with the missions of DOE program offices. - Learning Impact the extent to which the team demonstrates their interest to learn from EIC Training Cohort 20 participation and share gained knowledge with others at their DOE National Laboratory or DOE plant or site to create greater interest in technology commercialization. - Reasonable budget plan the reasonableness of the overall funding plan to participate in the EIC Training Cohort. - Community benefits the extent to which the team demonstrates incorporating and meeting community benefit objectives (1) DEIA; 2) energy equity; and 3) investigating in America's workforce).
+At a minimum, DEIA should be addressed.